noahgibbs/codefolio_octopress/source/_posts/2016-01-28-why-i-shut-down-rails-deploy-in-an-hour.markdown

 So I guess everybody *will* stop using Chef, but not for awhile.
 All of the current tools (Chef, Puppet, Ansible, Salt) are early and have significant warts.
-I can't be 100% sure one of them won't be the long-term solution, but it'd surprise me anyway.
+I can't be 100% sure one of them won't be the long-term solution, but not in any of their current form.

 ### Doesn't Docker Fix All This?

 Not really.
-Docker still has a huge question mark for "state on the host."
-Logfiles and database tables are big deals that way, for instance.
-Many vendors would like you to pay them for anything involving state in any way, which is ten kinds of "not the whole answer."
+Docker still has a huge question mark for state of all kinds &mdash; logfiles, databases, data files, caches.
+Most vendors would like you to pay them to handle the stuff involving state, which is ten kinds of "not the whole answer."

 When I say "huge question mark" I mean "what do you do about that?"
 Do you migrate it off immediately?
-To where?
-How do you make a seamless transition, given how hard database switchovers are?
+To where, a paid third-party service?
+How do you make a seamless transition, given how hard SQL database switchovers are?
 There are various (early, slightly ugly) answers, but none that feel like what we'll be doing in 5-10 years.

 Docker is powerful.
 But our workflow about how to *use* it is still in its infancy.